Free 50-point store self-assessment

 Count the boxes you checked.
 Out of 50:

-Spend 60-90 days on foundations: document your top 2-3 processes, clean up your CRM, identify an internal champion.
-Most failed AI projects start here without realizing it.
+Spend 60-90 days on foundations: document your top 2-3 store processes, clean up catalog and customer data, identify an internal champion.
+Most failed e-commerce AI projects start here without realizing it.

 16–30: Early readiness